giovanapr/giovanapr/README.md

 ## Hi there, I'm Giovana 👋✨

 - 🔭 I’m currently working on a EDP Espírito Santo.
-- 🌱 I’m currently learning about kubernetes and AMQP.
 - ⚡ Electrical Engeneering.

 <p>